am1996/PharmaSearch/README.md

-# pharmasearch
+# pharma_search

-pharmasearch is an app used to search project.
+pharma_search is an app used to search project.

 ## Getting Started